northern-bites/nbites/README.txt

      export AL_DIR

 NOTE: Depending on how your system is setup, you may need root permissions in order to install to /usr/local.
-If you don

 The script will prompt you for a username, you should enter your Bowdoin LDAP username, you will then be asked to enter your password, in which case you